measure-sh/measure/docs/android/README.md

 ### 4. Initialize the SDK

-Add the following to your app's Application class.
-Ideally, done as soon as `Application.onCreate` is called to allow tracking events as early as possible.
+Add the following to your app's Application class `onCreate` method.

+> [!IMPORTANT]
+> To be able to detect early crashes and accurate launch time metrics,
+> initialize the SDK as soon as possible in Application `onCreate` method.

 ```kotlin
 Measure.init(context)
 ```

 If you wish to configure the SDK during initialization with a custom config use the overloaded function: